djscheuf/FTDNA_Coding_Task/docs/Instructions.md

     * You will see all samples whose statusId is 1 or Accessioning(sp?)

 ## Client Tests
 Please see the included screenshots in docs/screenshots.
 They will show you what you should see.
+To start the client, you should just need to load the index.html under client in your prefered web-browser.
+I personally used Firefox.
 1. Please click Retrieve Data
     * You will see the 100 initial samples
 2. Please Filter by Status 'Acc' and User 'Kim'